Hearts of the World: Production notes

 The British Government gave D.W.
 Griffith unprecedented access to film in locations that were otherwise forbidden to journalists.
 After being presented to George V and Queen Mary, Griffith was introduced to members of London's aristocracy who agreed to appear in the film.
 Among them were Lady Lavery, Elizabeth Asquith, Diana Manners.
 Playwright Noël Coward also appeared as an extra.

 Exterior shots were largely filmed throughout England from May to October 1917.
 Griffith made two trips to France where he filmed footage of the trenches.
-In one instance Griffith and his film crew were forced to take cover when their location came under German artillery fire; he escaped unscathed.
+In one instance, Griffith and his film crew were forced to take cover when their location came under German artillery fire; he escaped unscathed.
 The film company returned to Los Angeles where British and Canadian troops recreated battle scenes and other interior scenes on a stage at Fine Arts Studio in Los Angeles from November to December 1917.
 The scenes shot in Europe and Los Angeles were edited together with footage from stock newsreels.

 In a scene cut from the movie, actress Colleen Moore appeared as a little girl in her bed who, hearing the war raging beyond her window, was so frightened that she turned the hands of her alarm clock forward, hoping that time would rush forward to the end of the fighting.

 Reception

-Lillian Gish, the actress who portrayed 'The Girl', later said:
+Lillian Gish, the actress who portrayed "The Girl", later said:

-"Hearts of the World enjoyed great success until the Armistice when people lost interest in war films.
-The film inflamed audiences.
-Its depiction of German brutality bordered on the absurd.
-Whenever a German came near me, he beat me or kicked me."